SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 Pinkie celebrates joyously with her team before congratulating the other team on a game well played.
 She trots off the court and continues her quest, back on track.

+She continues her march forward, determined not to get distracted again. *I've got to find that treasure,* she thinks, before looking over at the Cutie Mark Crusaders.
+The trio notice her and come running up to her, stopping their sand related fun.

+"Hi, Pinkie Pie, what are you doing?"
+Sweetie Belle asks.

+"I'm looking for buried treasure!"
+Pinkie exclaims excitedly.